ErikOnBike/CodeParadise/docs/Getting started.md

 This document will describe how to get started on building your own webapplication.
 This description is for an [MVP](MVP.md)-based application, since this offers a rich environment to build your application in.
 For an explanation how an application 'works', please read the [implementation](Implementation.md) document first.

 ## Creating an application
 As described in the [implementation](Implementation.md) document an application is described by a subclass of `CpWebApplication`.
 For MVP-based applications, we subclass from `CpMvpWebApplication`.
 For the examples here, we'll call this subclass `MyWebApplication`.
 An instance of an application class represents an application session.
 So session information is normally stored in the instance variables of your application.
-Furthermore, we need to implement a couple of methods to setup the application.
-These methods include:
+Furthermore, we need to implement at least the following two methods to setup the application.

 * `MyWebApplication class >> #app`

     This class method should answer a Symbol representing the identifier of the application.
 This should be a unique value (amongst applications) to allow different applications to be hosted from the same environment.
 It will be part of the URL we use to access the application.
-Assuming you are running it from the Pharo environment and the identifier chose is #myapp, the default URL will be: `http://localhost:8080/static/app.html?myapp`.
+Assuming you are running it from the Pharo environment and the identifier chose is `#myapp``, the default URL will be: `http://localhost:8080/static/app.html?myapp`.

 * `MyWebApplication >> #applicationModel`

     This instance method should answer a model (see [MVP](MVP.md)) which acts as your 'root' model or entry point for the application.
-You can also use the application itself, since it already has an announcer you will only need to announce `ValueChanged` if this top level element needs updating (do not worry about updating children, they can take care of themselves).
+You can also use the application itself.
+Since it already has an announcer you will only need to announce `ValueChanged` if this top level element needs updating (do not worry about updating children, they can take care of themselves).

-* `MyWebApplication >> #applicationPresenterClass`

-    This instance method should answer the presenter class (subclass of `CpPresenter`) which is responsible for updating the view and model based on model changes and view announcements/events.
-More on this below.

 Some example applications with their implementation: